openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

     pvc-579a6a9a-9bc9-11e8-a48f-0667b9b343dc-rep-7c66dd6b84-xkc85    1/1       Running   0          1m
     pvc-579a6a9a-9bc9-11e8-a48f-0667b9b343dc-rep-7c66dd6b84-zw6vl    1/1       Running   0          1m

-Check the pvc status by using below command with custom namespace.
+Check the pvc status by using the following command with custom namespace.

     kubectl get pvc -n app

-The following will be the output
+The following output is displayed.

     demo-vol1-claim   Bound     pvc-579a6a9a-9bc9-11e8-a48f-0667b9b343dc   5G         RWO            openebs-percona   39s

-## Move the data to another cluster
+## Moving Data to Another Cluster

-## Move the replicas to another node
+## Moving the Replicas to Another Node

-## Permanently delete volume data
+## Deleting Volume Data Permanently

-## Expanding the Jiva Storage Volumes
+## Expanding Jiva Storage Volumes

 You can resize/expand the OpenEBS volume using the following procedure.